-The general recommendation made by the panel that all 7 programmes in the integrated suite of programmes presented for validation include a greater focus on service user perspectives and reading material drawing on service user perspectives and experiences also applies to this programme.
+The general recommendation made by the panel that all 7 programmes in the integrated suite of programmes presented for validation include a greater focus on service user perspectives and reading material drawing on service user perspectives and experiences is especially relevant to this programme.
+The relevance and appropriateness of incorporating a focus on a number of topics in this regard was discussed, including: working with service users in distress and in extreme need; the evolving nature of needs that Community Welfare Officers encounter; and the challenges posed by diverse nature of service users, including for example clients whose first language is not English.